michaelkolber/classbase/README.md

 # Classbase

-Classbase is a database and associated API for accessing the database.
+Classbase is a database and associated API of CUNY classes and professors (right now only Queens College).

 The API is currently a private-facing API, but it may be turned into a public-facing API if the need arises.
 It is being built under the premise that it will one day be publicly exposed.

 The API exposes a PostgreSQL database containing information on courses and professors.